How to Configure Cisco Router in GNS3 Basically

 When an unauthorized user attempts to access your router, you can show the user a message.

-This message informs the user that it is in unauthorized access, and does not interfere with any settings on the router.
+This message informs the user that it is unauthorized access and does not interfere with any settings on the router.

-In the Cisco Router, an unauthorized access message generates with the banner motd # command.
+In the Cisco Router, an unauthorized access message is generated with the banner motd # command.
 The # character you see in the command is used to indicate the beginning and end of the message.

 ISTANBUL#conf t